horseback-journeys-mongolia

 Day 1: Ulaanbaatar

-Arrive in Ulaanbaatar.
-Transfer to your hotel.
-Tour briefing followed by dinner and entertainment.
+Arrive in the Mongolian capital and transfer to your hotel.
+Tour briefing, followed by a welcome dinner.

 Day 8: To Jalman Meadows